 David: Hi and welcome to the podcast!
-Today co-host Chris Templeton and I will be talking about making it easier for prospects to make buying decisions.
+Today co-host Chris Templeton and I will be talking about making it easier for prospects to make a buying decision.
 Welcome Chris!

 Chris: Hi David!
 You know, humans have been selling things for a long time, but getting that buying decision, I don’t imagine it’s gotten a whole lot easier over time, has it?